geneontology/geneontology.github.io/_docs/tools-guide.md

 # Programmatic Access to Gene Ontology

-> This page is under construction and will be refined in the next few months
+> This page is intended to enable users to query the ontology and annotations using the GO APIs

+---

 ## Query